chris-short/devopsish.com/content/subscribe/index.md

 +++

-DevOps'ish is a weekly newsletter covering DevOps, Cloud Native, Open Source, and the 'ish between by open source contributor, DevOps veteran, and CNCF Ambassador [Chris Short](https://chrisshort.net/).
+DevOps'ish is a weekly newsletter covering DevOps, Cloud Native, Open Source, industry news, and the 'ish between by open source contributor, DevOps veteran, and CNCF Ambassador [Chris Short](https://chrisshort.net/).
 DevOps'ish is grateful to have readers from across the globe and several Fortune 100 organizations.

 {{< what-is-devops >}}